neuhalje/bouncy-gpg/README.md

    <dt>Why is the test coverage so low?</dt>
    <dd>Test coverage for 'non-example' code is &gt;85%.
 Most of the not tested cases are either trivial OR lines that
-   throw exceptions when the input format is broken. </dd>
+   throw exceptions when the input format is broken/handled by bouncycastle directly. </dd>

    <dt>How can I contribute?</dt>
    <dd>Pullrequests are welcome!
 Please state in your PR that you put your code under the LICENSE.</dd>